Greeni

 Research

-I interviewed 6 children between the ages of 6 to 12 from friends and family to better understand their lifestyle patterns and thoughts on climate change.
-Due to Covid-19, I was only able to interview 6 children, so the insights might be biased toward the interviewees.
+I interviewed 6 children between the ages of 6 to 12 from friends and family to better understand their interests, hobbies, and attitudes on climate change.
+I discovered that most of the interviewees are city-dwellers who interact with nature through neighborhood parks and visit to walking trails with their parents.

 Introduction